Skip to main content

 I don't know if the misspelled name in the signature is meaningful at all; all the names in the body of the will were correct, including Jeremiah's.
 It might be in the original, or a transcription error.
 I'm always amused by the scribbly little drawing of a seal in these documents.

-The will leaves Mary a third of the estate during her lifetime, unless she's found to be wasting it.
+The will leaves Nancy a third of the estate during her lifetime, in accordance with her dower rights, unless she's found to be wasting it.
 That exception is common in bequests to widows.
 In this case it apparently fell to Abednego to take care of Nancy.
 He tried to use that for leverage, and the other heirs called his bluff (spelling corrected here):

 Know all men to whom these presents may come that Jeremiah Shelton Sen of the county of Butler and state of Kentucky departed this life in the month of Feb 1829 leaving his wife Nancy Shelton a widow to whom he devised one third part of his estate during her natural life and at her death to be equally (divided) between his heirs and whereas the said Nancy Shelton the beloved mother of the under signed is living with Abednego Shelton & whereas the said A. Shelton has refused and do refuse to give the requisite security for the delivery of the estate aforesaid at the death of our beloved mother aforesaid said A Shelton further refuses to take one legate's part of the estates of the said Jeremiah Shelton dec'd to recompense him for maintaining our beloved mother during her natural life and now be it known to all to whom these presents may come that we the undersigned heirs and devisees Jeremiah Shelton dec'd do consent and agree to take our beloved mother Nancy Shelton and maintain her decently during her natural life without any other compensation for the same than one child's part of the estate aforesaid in witness whereof we have hereunto set our hands and seals this 4th of July 1829.